Hassa678/cotton-desise_prediction/README.md

-It looks like your main application file is named `application.py` instead of `app.py`.
-I will update the `README.md` content to reflect this change.

-Here's the updated `README.md` file content:

----

 # Cotton Disease Prediction

 This project is a Flask web application that uses a trained deep learning model to predict the condition of cotton leaves.
 The model can classify images into four categories: diseased cotton leaf, diseased cotton plant, fresh cotton leaf, and fresh cotton plant.